stencila/examples/word/word.md

 # Preface

 This is part of a series of "self-documenting" example articles, each written in a particular format, describing how to author reproducible articles in that format.
 The canonical source for this article is [word.docx](https://github.com/stencila/examples/tree/master/word/word.docx) on Github.
-You can open this article on Stencila using [this link](https://hub.stenci.la/open/https://github.com/stencila/examples/tree/master/word/word.docx) (if you aren't aleady :)
+You can open this article on Stencila using [this link](https://hub.stenci.la/open/https://github.com/stencila/examples/tree/master/word/word.docx) (if you aren't already :)

 Other articles in this series for other formats / sites:
 - [RMarkdown](https://hub.stenci.la/open/https://github.com/stencila/examples/tree/master/rmarkdown/rmarkdown.Rmd)